ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

-**Lesson 1: Data Management in AI Projects.
-Strategies for handling data in an organization**
+# Data Management in AI Projects.
+Strategies for handling data in an organization

 **Duration:** 90 minutes